Dolly-p10/DSA-Capstone-Project-Case-Study-1/README.md

 - Identify the top 5 products in terms of rating and number of reviews combined
 - What is the total potential revenue by category?
 - How many products have 50% or more discount?

+### Key Insights
+- High-Discount Products Are Common: Over 660 products have a discount of 50% or more, showing aggressive pricing strategies across categories.
+- Review Distribution Is Uneven: Most products have fewer than 8 individual reviews, indicating that review counts are often underrepresented despite high rating_count values.
+- Top Products Have Both High Ratings and Reviews: A handful of products (e.g., B09ZHCJDP1, B0BQ3K23Y1, etc.) stand out by combining 4.7+ average ratings with the highest review counts, ideal for promotional focus.
+- Electronics Dominate in Revenue Potential: Categories like Electronics show the highest total potential revenue, especially where high prices meet high review activity.
+- Ratings Slightly Drop with Higher Discounts: Surprisingly, lower-discounted products have slightly higher average ratings than heavily discounted ones, hinting at a possible trade-off between pricing and perceived quality.
+- Review Quality Differs from Rating Counts: The review_count column derived from actual review_ids gives a more accurate picture of real review volume than the raw rating_count column.

 ### Data Analysis Techniques